 Yoshio Kubo spent four years as an assistant designer for Robert Danes in New York before returning to Japan to launch his own eponymous label in 2009.
 Kubo aims to incorporate social themes into his pieces, encouraging people to think critically about the true meaning of wearing clothing.
-Some of his earliest collections were inspired by Los Angeles gangland style, featuring sporty bandanas and aquamarine colors.
+Some of his earliest collections were inspired by Los Angeles gangland style, featuring sporty bandannas and aquamarine colors.
 He’s known for presenting his models with unusual hair and makeup designs, such as sturdy helmet-like wigs.
-His most recent Spring/Summer 2015 Collection has a contemporary marine vibe, featuring camouflage in addition to other bold prints and color combinations.
+His most recent Spring/Summer 2015 Collection had a contemporary marine vibe, featuring camouflage in addition to other bold prints and color combinations.

 After studying design in Tokyo, Yu Amatsu moved to New York in 2004 to work as a pattern maker for brands like Marc Jacobs and Jen Kao.
 Amatsu launched his own brand, A Degree Fahrenheit, in 2010.
-His collections for the brand have focused on wearable designs featuring creative draping, unusual silhouettes, and intricate details.
+His collections for the brand have focused on wearable designs featuring creative draping, unusual silhouettes and intricate details.
 The designer has recently partnered with renowned Japanese fashion house Hanae Mori to help introduce the well-established brand to a new generation.
-His first collection for the brand featured butterfly motifs printed on classic shorts, jackets, and shift dresses.
+His first collection for the brand featured butterfly motifs printed on classic shorts, jackets and shift dresses.

 Toshikazu Iwaya has gained a reputation for consistently being ahead of trends with his exotic and glamorous designs.
 Iwaya is the designer and founder of Dress Camp, a brand that specializes in flamboyant men’s and women’s wear.
 Iwaya graduated from the Bunka Fashion College in Tokyo, after which he began working with At One printing textiles in 1996.
 With the backing of At One, Iwaya launched Dress Camp in 2002, debuting at Tokyo Fashion Week in 2003.
-The brand is known for its flair, color, and couture-style details, often drawing on the styles of different past eras of fashion.
+The brand is known for its flair, color and couture-style details, often drawing on the styles of past eras of fashion.
 His 2007 collection featured 1970s-inspired styles, while his more recent work has blended street-wear with intricate tailoring and bold prints.